After Roe v. Wade

 - The risks of abortion

 - The availability of government assistance for carrying the pregnancy to term

 Parental consent involves requiring a minor wishing to undergo an abortion first obtain consent from her parent or guardian.

 The Supreme Court generally has upheld parental consent laws, provided the laws allow a minor the ability to get permission to abort from a judge rather than a parent, and provided that the judge's decision takes into account the minor's best interests, maturity, and ability to make decisions.

 The Court also has generally upheld laws requiring the notification — as opposed to consent — of parents of minors seeking to undergo an abortion.
 Consent laws have been upheld so long as the laws don't create an undue burden on the woman seeking an abortion.
 But the Court hasn't upheld laws requiring a woman to obtain her spouse's permission before undergoing an abortion.

 Often in dispute has been whether a person, once they have reached reproductive age, should be able to decide for themselves without parental consent.
 In many states, it is still possible to undergo all reproductive health care-related treatments regardless of whether a person is over the age of majority.

 Learn About Abortion Laws After Roe v.
 Wade: Contact a Lawyer

-Laws regarding the right to undergo an abortion continue to evolve.
+Laws about the right to undergo an abortion continue to evolve.
 There's little question that abortion will remain a divisive and powerful political issue for decades to come.
-For more information about abortion laws, speak with a qualified family law attorney in your jurisdiction.
+For more information about abortion laws, consult a qualified family law attorney.